 The term 'commuter student' is itself ill-defined.
 It overlaps with 'local', 'bedroom', 'live at home', 'study and go' and 'off-campus'.
 Some restrict its use to those students that live at home and have the same home and term-time address, irrespective of the distance from the place of study.
-The Teaching Excellence Framework uses 'local' students to mean those that live in the same travel-to-work area as their higher education provider, although the whole of London is considered a single travel-to-work area for more than an hour in order to study.
+The Teaching Excellence Framework uses 'local' students to mean those that live in the same travel-to-work area as their higher education provider, although the whole of London is considered a single travel-to-work area.
+So students can travel within a travel-to-work area for more than an hour in order to study.